RateLimiter

 Parameters:

-$key: Unique identifier (e.g., User IP, User ID, API Token).$maxAttempts: Number of allowed requests within the window.$seconds: Duration of the time window.
+$key: Unique identifier such as user IP, user ID, or API token.$maxAttempts: Number of allowed requests inside the time window.$seconds: Time window in seconds.

 Boom::tooManyRequests (HTTP 429) response and exits.